essuraj/time-slots-generator/README.md

      `["tenth","quarter","half","one","two","three","four"]`

-- includeBlockedTimes
+- includeStartBlockedTime
     - `Boolean`
     - ` default: false`
+    - includes the start times from blockedTimes in the generated array.

+- includeEndBlockedTime
+    - `Boolean`
+    - ` default: false`
-    - includes the  start and end times from blockedTimes in the generated array.
+    - includes the end times from blockedTimes in the generated array.

 ### Full Example